Sometimes, the holidays arrive and I feel a sense of foreboding.

 Many of our students are oblivious to the time that staff put in to provide these joyful experiences.
 That they just accept and even expect them as normality, is testament to the enormous efforts of staff to provide them so routinely.
 There are also many students, though, who are so acutely aware and incredibly appreciative of these moments of care, and of love.
 They feel it, and that’s why, despite how exhausting it is, we all continue to go ‘above and beyond’.

 When we end the term, all we can do is hope we have communicated everything we can to those we should in order to keep our young people as safe as possible.
 Care and communication, when we distil everything down, are all we have.

 And then there’s the guilt.
 Because, as teachers and school leaders, we need this break.
 The first term is a gruelling one and it hits hard in terms of exertion and exhaustion.
 We’ve earned a rest.
 And our loved ones need us to switch off, to connect and to enjoy.
 We need this too.

 But, it’s sometimes in these joyful moments that we remember the young people in our care who are not getting to experience the same.
 All we can do is pick up again in January, relentless in our pursuit of the best provision, support and outcomes for those we serve; regardless, and sometimes in spite of, their particular contexts.

 It’s a tricky thing, this teaching lark - tricky but crucial.
-A precarious privilege.
+A precarious privilege, built on love.